jfcloutier/karma_system/design_notes/plans.md

 When a CA executes a plan it formulated, the execution of the plan possibly becomes a set of `Action(Effector, Boolean)` experiences (a.k.a. action experiences) held by effector CAs sitting at the bottom of the CA hierarchy.

-These action experiences held by effector CAs are automatically elevated up the hierarchy, becoming experiences shared by ancestor CAs, subject to consistency constraints (no disagreement among siblings) and abstraction constraints (they are not combined into abstract experiences).

 Crucially, the action experiences from the execution of the plan, like any other umwelt experiences observed by a CA, can become incorporated into the CA's causal theory when it is updated.

 ### Evaluating the success of reusable plans